oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Note: the product name for Microsoft Information Protection is still referred to as Azure Information Protection within the defined Microsoft Entra ID Roles.

-RBAC Design Decisions for all agencies and implementation types.
+RBAC Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---